Al Khor (city): Real estate projects

+Healthcare

-The city is currently served by Al Khor General Hospital, which is under the auspices of Hamad Medical Corporation.
+The city is served by Al Khor General Hospital, which is under the auspices of Hamad Medical Corporation.
 It has a bed capacity of 115 and was opened in May 2005 as the first multi-specialty healthcare facility situated outside of Doha.
 Health services provided by the hospital include general medical care, general surgery, obstetrics, pediatrics and neonatal care.
-There are also a number of health centers, one of the largest being Al Khor Community Medical Centre.
+There are also a few health centres, one of the largest being Al Khor Community Medical Centre.

 Ashghal (Public Works Authority) announced their intent to open a hospital with a bed capacity of 500 at a cost of QR 3.6 billion by 2017.
-Also included in the plan was a modern health center.
+Also included in the plan was a modern health centre.

 Education

-In 1952, the city witnessed the opening of the first formal school outside of the capital Doha.
-The city's first public library was opened in 1977.
+The first formal school in Qatar outside of Doha opened in the city in 1952.
+The city's first public library opened in 1977.

-Al Khor International School is the main school in Al Khor, accommodating 4,000 students of families employed by Qatargas.
+The city's main school is Al Khor International School, accommodating 4,000 students of families employed by QatarEnergy LNG.
 In 2015, a government-sanctioned plan saw the allocation of QR 200 million towards building new schools with a planned completion date of late 2016.